 Dalton's long list of accolades also includes being named to the America East All-Conference Team three times, as well as to the All-Rookie team as a freshman.
 A two-time AEC All-Tournament Team selection, she was tabbed as the event's Most Outstanding Player as a senior after establishing league records with six goals in the championship game and 11 in the tournament.
 Dalton also earned the BU Terrier Pride Award in 2009 and was chosen as the Vermont Female Athlete of the Year.

-The Cornwall, Vt., native graduated with a B.A. in psychology in 2009.
+She graduated with a B.A. in psychology in 2009.
+Dalton is single and originally a native of Colchester, Vt.